UBCHREST/ablate/docs/content/formulations/radiationFormulation/index.md

 Radiation heat transfer makes up a source term in the energy equation, which has the radiative gains and losses as its components.
 While the losses are easy to calculate (using only the properties of the cell in question), the gains involve the entire domain.
-This means that in order to solve for the radiative gains of a single cell, rays are traced from the boundaries of the domain into the cell center.
-The values of the rays represent the amount of energy transferred into the cell from the environment.
-The summation of these rays about a solid sphere of angles results in the radiative gain that the cell experiences from its environment.
+This means that in order to solve for the radiative gains of a single cell, remoteRays are traced from the boundaries of the domain into the cell center.
+The values of the remoteRays represent the amount of energy transferred into the cell from the environment.
+The summation of these remoteRays about a solid sphere of angles results in the radiative gain that the cell experiences from its environment.
 The calculation of the energy source term due to radiation is shown below.